Thanksgiving Sunday School Lessons: Children (Preschool-Youth.) Free lessons on Being Thankful! Crafts included!

 If you teach Older Elementary age children, try playing the Letter Scramble or making the Turkey Wall Hanging!
 What a hoot!

-Younger Elementary age children will enjoy making Hand Print Turkeys!
+Younger Children will enjoy making Handprint Turkeys!
 (Yes, just like the ones you made when you were a kid!
 They're a classic!)
 Or they may want to make a Turkey Cup!
 (I love this one...
-I still have the one my child made when she was in Kindergarten... and she's graduated from high school and in college now!)
+I still have the one my daughter made in kindergarten... and she's all grown up now!)

 Well, the turkey is cooked, the ham is baked, and the rolls are in the oven...
 Looks like it's about time to call everyone in to supper!